trdroid/Chrome-Extension-Examples/README.md

 ### Extension IDs

-Each extension has a Global Unique Identifier of 32 characters to avoid conflicts with other extensions.
+Each extension has a Global Unique Identifier of 32 characters to avoid conflicts with other extensions

+The extension ID is used as the host because of which each extension gets its own unique origin.
+This isolates an extension from other extensions, web pages and the browser

-The identifier is determined by the hash of the public key without the need for any central authority and because public keys are randomly generated, the chance of a collision is extremely narrow.
+The identifier is determined by the hash of the public key without the need for any central authority and because public keys are randomly generated, the chance of a collision is extremely narrow

 ### Hosting on the Chrome Extensions Gallery

-On publishing an extension to the gallery, its CRX file is generated
+The gallery requires an extension to be uploaded as a zip file.
+On publishing, a CRX file is generated from the zip file

 To release a new version of the extension, login, upload new source files and hit the publish button